There is NO Good Reason to Buy Insurance From Your Lender!

-The good news is that even if you’ve already got your mortgage in place and signed up for this coverage, you can still get your finances back on track.
-There is generally no commitment term to mortgage insurance and you can cancel and set your own private coverage up at any time.
+The good news is that even if you’ve already got your loan in place and signed up for this coverage, you can still get your finances back on track.
+There is generally no commitment term to lender/creditor insurance and you can cancel and set your own private coverage up at any time.
 Having said that, make sure you don’t cancel your existing coverage without setting your new protection in place first!
 You need to ensure that you have coverage in force the whole time while you make this change.

 Finally, make sure you talk to a financial advisor that has access to all insurance companies and not just one or two.
 Prices vary widely among rates for different ages with each company and you need to have a quote comparison run that shows which provider has the best option for you.